openbsd/xenocara/lib/mesa/src/gallium/docs/source/context.rst

   blits.
 (Blits have their own way to pass the requisite rectangles in.)
 * ``set_tess_state`` configures the default tessellation parameters:

   * ``default_outer_level`` is the default value for the outer tessellation levels.
 This corresponds to GL's ``PATCH_DEFAULT_OUTER_LEVEL``.
   * ``default_inner_level`` is the default value for the inner tessellation levels.
 This corresponds to GL's ``PATCH_DEFAULT_INNER_LEVEL``.

 * ``set_debug_callback`` sets the callback to be used for reporting various debug messages, eventually reported via KHR_debug and similar mechanisms.

+Samplers
+^^^^^^^^

+pipe_sampler_state objects control how textures are sampled (coordinate wrap modes, interpolation modes, etc).
+Note that samplers are not used for texture buffer objects.
+That is, pipe_context::bind_sampler_views() will not bind a sampler if the corresponding sampler view refers to a PIPE_BUFFER resource.

 Sampler Views
 ^^^^^^^^^^^^^